Amir Ardeshir DVM, MPVM, PhD

 Jenessa Gjeltema, DVM, Dipl.
 ACZM

-Affiliated departments: Karen C. Drayer Wildlife Health Center and Department of Medicine and Epidemiology
+Affiliated departments: UC Davis One Health Institute, Karen C. Drayer Wildlife Health Center and Department of Medicine and Epidemiology

-As Assistant Professor of Zoological Medicine and Associate Veterinarian at the Sacramento Zoo, Dr. Jenessa Gjeltema, DVM, Dipl.
-ACZM, a board-certified specialist in Zoological Medicine, provides both clinical services and engages in research in the field of Zoological Medicine through the Karen C. Drayer Wildlife Health Center.
-Dr. Gjeltema has particular research interests in non-infectious and environmental diseases affecting zoological species and ecosystem health.
+As Assistant Professor of Zoological Medicine and Senior Veterinarian at the Sacramento Zoo, Dr. Jenessa Gjeltema, DVM, Dipl.
+ACZM, a board-certified specialist in Zoological Medicine, provides both clinical services and engages in research in the field of Zoological/Wildlife Medicine.

 Possible student research projects include:

-Investigation of the health effects of microplastic pollution within terrestrial ecosystems
+- Investigation of the health effects of plastic pollution in animals and ecosystems

 To contact Dr. Gjeltema - firstname.lastname@example.org